glosophy/Time-Series/README.md

-# Time-Series
+# Time Series
-Useful functions for time series
+This repo includes useful built-in functions in Python for time series analyses